Kamalia

-Famous, Oldest & Largest Bazaar of Kamalia City "The Iqbal Bazaar" named after the national poet of Pakistan.

-Location

-Kamalia is located at approximately 30.725°N latitude and 72.645°E longitude, in the southern part of the Toba Tek Singh District, Punjab, Pakistan.

-To the northwest lies Toba Tek Singh (approximately 30 km away), while Rajana is situated about 20 km to the north.
-Mamu Kanjan lies about 20 km northeast of Kamalia.
-Toward the east are Harappa (30 km) and Sahiwal (70 km by road).
-Chichawatni is located to the south at a distance of about 25 km, and Pir Mahal (25 km) lies to the west.

-The city is situated near the Ravi River.
-Kamalia lies within the fertile plains of the Sandal Bar, an area once covered by forest and known for its rich grazing lands.
-It is connected to surrounding towns by a network of regional roads and a branch railway line running between Shorkot and Sheikhupura.

 History

 Kamalia is an ancient city, existing at least before 325 BC.
 According to Alexander Cunningham, Kamalia was likely a settlement encountered by Alexander the Great in his campaign against the Malli.

 The modern settlement of Kamalia was founded in the 14th century by Kamal Khan, a chief of the Kharal Tribe.
 It was situated 60 km from Jhang, where the Sials lived.
 The Lekhari or Kamalia Kharals of the lower Ravi quarreled with the Upera Kharals of the upper Ravi.
 Kamalia remained under Kharal rule until Walidad Khan, the thirteenth chief of Jhang, took possession of the town from Sadaat Yar Khan.
 Walidad Khan ruled until his death in 1747, after which his successor, Inayat Khan, restored Kharal control.
 This period lasted for about a generation.
 Following the death of Nahar Singh, the chief of Nakai Misl, in a battle at Kamalia against the Kharrals in 1768, the town came under the Sikh Confederacy, specifically the Nakai Misl, led by Ran Singh.

 When Shah Zaman of the Durrani Empire invaded Punjab, Muzaffar Khan, Governor of Multan taking advantage of the situation marched to Kamalia and expelled the Sikhs and reinstated the Kharal leader Sadaat Yar Khan II, but he did not hold his position for very long.
 In 1803, Ranjit Singh annexed Kamalia to the Sikh Empire, although he was reinstated by Ranjit Singh who gave him proprietary rights to 40 villages, which were then passed to his son, Muzaffar Khan.